brikc/GettingDataCourseProject/README.md

-# Getting and Cleaning Data
+# Getting and Cleaning Data/Course Project
-# Course Project

 This repository contains three files pertaining to the course project: